This chapter doesn't contain

 a pattern, as it will be used with PHP PCRE methods.

-There are two ways of passing flags:
+There are two ways of using patterns with PCRE modifiers:

 T-Regx has a set of predefined, suitable delimiters (like